-If you’ve got the kids at home right now, then this recipe is perfect for making with them!
 There is basically no heating (except melting the honey and the coconut oil) and using the food processor means there are no knives or chopping.

 If you do make it with your kids, remember to talk about the honey and the coconut oil changing state when heated, and let them have some fun doing all the measuring and putting into the food processor.

-You can also shape these into balls, but first you will need to place the mixture in the fridge for at least 1/2 hour.
+You can also shape these into balls, but first you will need to place the mixture in the fridge for at least ½ hour.
 Then roll as you would for bliss balls, with damp hands.
 Also they are really yummy topped with chia seeds instead of coconut.

 Why don't you subscribe to my newsletter, or follow along on Facebook and Instagram?
 If you make something from the blog please tag @kidgredients on instagram- it really makes my day to see what you've been making!

 - ½ cup shredded coconut + ½ cup for dusting

 - Melt the coconut oil and the honey- I do it in the microwave they take about 15 seconds each.